srmrox/comsats-fyp/README.md

-# comsats-fyp
-COMSATS BSCS FYP onn Blockchain
+# Blockchain in Daily Life